Apple ad not an omen of things to come. I hope.

 Under Steve Jobs’ leadership, Apple became a coveted brand that instilled intense loyalty in customers.
 Apple devotees were willing to travel to Apple Stores to purchase pricey products that were similar to items being sold for less in big-box outlets.

-Enter the “Genius” ads: These featured an Apple employee from the store’s Genius Bar helping customers with their Apple computers.
-These ads were so far off brand they seemed to signal that Apple’s demise might be underway.
+Enter the Apple ad “Genius.”
+This campaign featured an Apple employee from the store’s Genius Bar helping customers with their Apple computers.
+This Apple ad was so far off brand it seemed to signal that Apple’s demise might be underway.
 The Genius commercials abandoned the simplicity, elegance and “Think Different” position Apple owns.
 Worse, they were reminiscent of Best Buy’s “Geek Squad” campaign.
+They were brutal.

 It was sad to see Apple wallowing in the mire.